 * In the 1960s, in response to a US military scout helicopter requirement, the Hughes Helicopters firm introduced the "OH-6A" scout helicopter, which saw intensive combat in Vietnam.
 It was mirrored by a civil / export variant, the "Model 500".
 After a rocky start, the H-6 / Series 500 became a highly successful helicopter, still being produced in improved variants in the 21st century.
 This document provides a history and description of the H-6 / Series 500 helicopter family -- as well as the "no tail rotor (NOTAR)" helicopters that were an offshoot of the line.
+A list of illustration credits is provided at the end.

 * In 1960, the Hughes Helicopter division introduced its first production helicopter, the "Model 269", a lightweight two-seat machine for training and utility roles.
 It led to the slightly refined "Model 300", with three seats, the Model 269 and Model 300 proving popular.